sukrijakararic/react-shopping-list/README.md

 ![chicken](image-7.png)

-### There you have it, the only shopping list you'll ever need :happy:
+### There you have it, the only shopping list you'll ever need 😁